 Safety risks cannot be taken in such locations.
 Design which allows or encourages employees to cross from comfort zone into challenge and danger zones should never be encouraged.
 Good design should prevent it.

-The engineering needs to be fit for purpose and right sized.
+The engineering needs to be customised and right sized.
 Oversized components are expensive and can lead to construction risks that need not be taken.

 The consequence of physical risk is too great.
 Unlike the skin removed by the bark of a tree limb, it may be a limb removed by the tree.
 Sadly these errors are still being repeated on some construction and industrial sites.